-In fact, if you have just one rabbit, you will have to fulfill the social needs of your long-eared friend.
+If you have just one rabbit, you will have to fulfill the social needs of your long-eared friend.

 8. He’s Frightened

 A rabbit that is frightened and surrounded by unnatural smells is out of sorts.

-Most rabbits are offended by strong smells.
-If your clothes have strong, unfamiliar smells, you’re wearing a new perfume or deodorant, he won’t come near.
+It won’t come near if your clothes have strong, unfamiliar smells or you’re wearing a new perfume or deodorant.

-If your rabbit senses strangeness or danger, they may well scratch, dig and bite.
+If your rabbit senses strangeness or danger, it may scratch, dig and bite.

 9. A Grooming Ritual

 You’ll see tufts of loose fur between your rabbit’s coat, making him look raggedy.

-Nuzzling up to you as a loving gesture might well include a nip or two at your clothing.
+Nuzzling up to you as a loving gesture might include a nip or two at your clothing.

 Your pet rabbit wants to involve you in its grooming ritual as well.